Corruption in Haiti: Impact on business

 The Heritage Foundation describes Haiti as one of the most difficult environments for business with outdated regulatory boards in place.

-Haiti's score on the index of economic freedom was 55.8, making its economy the 124th freest in the 2018 Index.
-Haiti is ranked 25th among 32 countries in the Americas region, and its overall score is well below the regional and world averages.
+Haiti's score on the 2018 edition of the Index of Economic Freedom, published by The Heritage Foundation and The Wall Street Journal, was 55.8, making its economy the 124th-freest in the world.
+Haiti is ranked 25th among 32 countries in the Americas region in the Index, and its overall score is well below the regional and world averages.
 Poor economic management and crippling natural disasters have taken a terrible human and economic toll in Haiti.
 The effectiveness of public finance and the rule of law has been severely undermined by years of political volatility.

-Mary Anastasia O'Grady of The Wall Street Journal argues that Haiti's policies discourage profitable business, despite the government's complaints at its inability to collect tax revenue.
+Mary Anastasia O'Grady of The Wall Street Journal argues that Haiti's policies discourage profitable business, despite the government's complaints about its inability to collect tax revenue.
 O'Grady noted that while most Caribbean nations take an average of 31 days to establish a business, in Haiti it takes an average of 97 days, and wrote that in Haiti a small elite hold control over most of the nation's markets, making economic mobility in the private sector nearly nil.

 Police

-After Operation Uphold Democracy in 1994 (the U.S.-led intervention that toppled the brutal and corrupt Haiti military dictatorship that had ruled the country since a 1991 coup), the Haitian National Police was established.
+After Operation Uphold Democracy in 1994 (the U.S.-led intervention that toppled the brutal and corrupt Haitian military dictatorship that had ruled the country since a 1991 coup), the Haitian National Police was established.
 By 1997, it was reported that an estimated 6,000 police officers "were trained at a U.S.-funded academy to replace the army and tens of thousands of paramilitary police, auxiliaries, and informers" used in the period of military rule.
 However, through the 1990s and 2000s, the police force continued to suffer from serious corruption problems; police have engaged in excessive force, theft, drug trafficking, kidnapping rings and politically motivated killings.

 Four former Haitian police officials were charged in 2005 in the U.S. with helping traffickers ship Colombian cocaine out of Port-au-Prince on a flight to the United States.

 In 2005 (under the René Préval government), a reformer, Mario Andresol was appointed as director general of the National Police, declaring at the time that 25% of the police force was corrupt.
 Andresol purged the police force of a large number of corrupt officers, and the Préval government took other steps toward police reform; for example, a Haitian National Police Reform Plan was introduced in 2006, calling for an increase in the size of the police force and the vetting of current officers "to get rid of the corrupt and outright criminal".
 However, a 2011 report by Michel Forst, the United Nations special rapporteur on the situation of human rights defenders, said that police reform efforts were "being hampered by unacceptable political, operational and financial obstacles that are jeopardizing the changes for success in a process that is fundamental for re-establishing the rule of law in Haiti".